Robert Stafford: U.S. Representative

+U.S. Senator

-In September 1971, he resigned his seat in the House to accept appointment to the Senate, temporarily filling the vacancy caused by the death of Winston L. Prouty.
+In September 1971, Stafford resigned his seat in the House to accept appointment to the Senate, temporarily filling the vacancy caused by the death of Winston L. Prouty.
 Stafford won the January 1972 special election to serve out the rest of Prouty's term and won reelection twice including the 1976 election against outgoing Governor Thomas P. Salmon.
 He served for slightly over 17 years, until his retirement in 1989.
 He chaired the Committee on Environment and Public Works from 1981 to 1987.

 While in Congress, he helped pass a law, now known as the Robert T. Stafford Disaster Relief and Emergency Assistance Act, or Stafford Act, to coordinate federal natural disaster assistance.
 Stafford's support of weapons sales to Nicaraguan contras led to the Winooski 44 protest.

 As he neared retirement from the Senate, New York Times writer Philip Shabecoff wrote in a profile of Stafford that his tendency to keep his own counsel meant he "may give the worst interview of any public official in the capital."
 Stafford commented on his own reputation for maintaining a low profile by saying "I talked more when I was younger."